What Is Holistic Therapy?

 Other forms of therapy include exercise techniques.
 Many people like to use yoga as a well-rounded approach towards physical and mental health due to its focus on both mindfulness and strength.

-If you're struggling with strength and energy, you may want to try exercise therapy that uses oxygen therapy with a Maxx O2 system alongside it.
+If you're struggling with strength and energy, you may want to try exercise therapy that uses oxygen therapy with a XCEL O2 system alongside it.
 EWOT (exercise with oxygen therapy) is reported to improve strength, endurance, and stamina.

 If you're managing an illness, you may start oxygen multistep therapy which may help with any oxygen deficiencies.